eddiesTime/sme_app/raw_documentation.md

 The goal of this guide is to set an entry point for state management in Flutter.

-The goal is to help Flutter developers and Flutter development teams that have to decide which state management solution (SMS) to choose for their app to determine which SMS is most likely _the right tool for the job_.
+I want to help Flutter developers and Flutter development teams that have to decide which state management solution (SMS) to choose for their app to determine which SMS is most likely _the right tool for the job_.

 It should provide a reference about which state management solution is likely the right one to choose to build an example, small-scale, middle-scale, or large-scale application.

 Or at least show the advantages and disadvantages of each solution so that you can make an educated decision yourself.

 ## Who Is this Guide For?